Independent African news, markets, culture and politics.

 In Kenya, bee stings are being used to treat illnesses

-A patient has undergone an unconventional medical treatment at a farm in Africa, where she was intentionally stung by bees as part of a therapy known as apitherapy.
-The treatment, administered by Stephen Kimani Kaboyo, Director and Founder of Bellafam Africa, involves using bee venom to stimulate the body’s immune response and alleviate various health conditions.
+A patient recently underwent an unconventional medical treatment at a farm in Africa, where she was intentionally stung by bees as part of apitherapy.
+The therapy, administered by Stephen Kimani Kaboyo—Director and Founder of Bellafam Africa—uses bee venom to stimulate the body’s immune response and alleviate various health conditions.
+Before each session, Kaboyo evaluates the patient’s suitability, considering factors such as pregnancy, organ transplants and low blood pressure.

 The science behind apitherapy is complex and not fully understood by modern medical standards.
-When a bee stings, it triggers an immune response in the body, which can help to alleviate conditions such as wrist pain.
-The venom contains proteins like melittin, which can induce immune responses and potentially contribute to health benefits.
-However, Dr. Subramanian Sevgan from the International Centre of Insect Physiology and Ecology cautions that extensive clinical trials have not been conducted, and the benefits of apitherapy are not yet conclusive.
+A bee sting triggers an immune response; the venom contains proteins such as melittin, which can induce immune activity and may contribute to health benefits, including relief from wrist pain.
+However, Dr. Subramanian Sevgan of the International Centre of Insect Physiology and Ecology cautions that extensive clinical trials have not been conducted, and the benefits of apitherapy remain inconclusive.
+He also warns of risks, including potentially fatal allergic reactions, and stresses that patients must be carefully screened for allergies.
+According to Sevgan, apitherapy should be used only as a supplementary treatment, not as a standalone therapy.

 Scroll to Top